 - Choosing a contingency fee over upfront payment might be a bad idea, as it is usually more expensive overall.
 While some states forbid this practice, some firms still use this system of charging clients to attract new cases, even if they are unable to provide adequate service.
 If you lose a personal injury claim, you will still need to pay expenses.

 - Not signing an attorney fee contract can have negative consequences and lead to lawyers overcharging clients.
 Always make sure you know exactly how much each service will cost before signing an agreement and engaging an attorney to represent you.
 Consult with a professional lawyer before you make a final decision and ask them about their fee structure.

 - When talking to an attorney, never ask for a range of fees, but exact figures.
 Every case is different, and fees depend on the difficulty of the case and the time investment needed.

 If you would like to get more advice on attorney fees and talk to one of UpCounsel's top attorneys, visit the resources section or post your legal needs.
-UpCounsel is a reputable firm employing only the top 5 percent of Harvard and Yale graduates and has several satisfied large clients including Google, Stripe, and Twilio.
+UpCounsel is a reputable firm employing only the top 5 percent of Harvard and Yale graduates and has several satisfied large clients including Google, Menlo Ventures, and Airbnb.